-Although homeowners with flat land can use creeping phlox plants as ground cover to form plant borders along lawns, etc., their dazzling spring flower display is most easily appreciated when they are planted on slopes.
-In the latter case, these colorful, low-growing plants not only offer a bit of help in preventing erosion, but also blanket the slope with vibrant color in spring.
+Although homeowners with flat land can use creeping phlox plants as ground cover to form plant borders along lawns, etc., their dazzling spring flower display is most easily appreciated when they are planted on slopes so they can be seen.
+These colorful, low-growing plants not only help prevent erosion, but also blanket the slope with vibrant color in spring.

-- In rock gardens.
+- In rock gardens

-- As an edging plant at the front of a flower border.
+- As an edging plant at the front of a flower border

-- In the cracks between the stones of a stepping-stone path.
+- In the cracks between the stones of a stepping-stone path

 The plants' ability to spread over time will be appreciated by gardeners who need a ground cover that will fill in an area.
 But this trait is a double-edged sword, since other gardeners prefer well-behaved plants that do not spread out.
 All in all, it is among the best perennials to grow in sunny areas.